PabloMK7/citra/README.md

 [![Travis CI Build Status](https://travis-ci.org/citra-emu/citra.svg?branch=master)](https://travis-ci.org/citra-emu/citra) [![AppVeyor CI Build Status](https://ci.appveyor.com/api/projects/status/sdf1o4kh3g1e68m9?svg=true)](https://ci.appveyor.com/project/bunnei/citra)

 Citra is an experimental open-source Nintendo 3DS emulator/debugger written in C++.
 It is written with portability in mind, with builds actively maintained for Windows, Linux and macOS.
 Citra only emulates a subset of 3DS hardware and therefore is generally only useful for running/debugging homebrew applications.

-At this time, Citra is even able to boot several commercial games!
-Most of these do not run to a playable state, but we are working every day to advance the project forward.
+Citra is even able to boot several commercial games!
+Some of these do not run to a playable state, but most do, and we are working every day to advance the project forward. <b>Playable here means the same as "OK" in our [game compatibility list](https://citra-emu.org/game).</b>

 Citra is licensed under the GPLv2 (or any later version).
 Refer to the license.txt file included.
 Please read the [FAQ](https://citra-emu.org/wiki/faq/) before getting started with the project.

 Check out our [website](https://citra-emu.org/)!

-For development discussion, please join us @ #citra on freenode.
+For development discussion, please join us at #citra on freenode.

 ### Development